GECKODocs/docs2/docs/workspace_tasks.md

 Use the above example Tags when dealing with any issues that may have arisen from a task.

 Again, these tagged tasks can be aggregated and presented at a board or committee meeting.
 Used in conjunction with task comments, this can be a powerful way of streamlining your reporting function.

+## File Request
+To access the File Request feature, click on the Files tab on any task.

+- To create a new file request, click **Add**.
+- Enter the file title and the name and email of the person you wish to request a file from.
+- Click **Save**.

+You can update the request or if you’re ready to send, click the **send** icon.

+Uploaded files will automatically be attached to the task when supplied.

+File request status can be tracked via the task.